NBPL Use Policy

-The Newport Beach Public Library, consisting of the interior and exterior premises of the Central Library, Mariners Branch, Balboa Branch, and Corona Del Mar Branch (collectively, “NBPL” or individually, “Library”), is open to all members of the general public without restriction.
-Patrons may remain in the library during posted business hours to use the services and resources provided they conduct themselves in a lawful, orderly and considerate manner.
+The Newport Beach Public Library, consisting of the interior and exterior premises of the Central Library, Mariners Branch, Balboa Branch, and Corona del Mar Branch (collectively, “NBPL” or individually, “Library”), is open to all members of the general public without restriction.
+Everyone has a right to quality library services in an atmosphere that is safe and free of disturbances from others.
+Patrons may remain in the Library during posted business hours to use the services and resources provided they conduct themselves in a lawful, orderly and considerate manner.
 Patrons who engage in any of the designated “prohibited activities” listed in this policy will be asked to stop such actions, may be asked to leave the Library and may be subject to a suspension of Library privileges (all access to Library including online services requiring card authentication).

 A. Prohibited Activities